SWKS COVID-19 UPDATE Area sees small increase in cases

 SOUTHWEST KANSAS NUMBERS

-Ford County saw zero new positive confirmed additional cases, with an overall total to 5,767 as of Wednesday.
-Seward County added zero positive cases to its total of 3,872.
-Gray and Morton Counties each increased by two cases as of Wednesday with overall totals of 568 and 269, respectively, Haskell and Stevens Counties each added one case for totals of 420 and 560, respectively.
-Numbers in other southwest Kansas counties remained constant through Wednesday.
+Ford County saw one new positive confirmed additional cases, with an overall total to 5,768 as of Monday.
+Seward County added one positive cases to its total of 3,873.
+Gray County increased by one case for an overall total of 569.
+Numbers in other southwest Kansas counties remained constant through Monday.

 Grant - 946